-5th semester: Complex distributed systems
+5th semester: Complex distributed systems or Computer systems security

 The semester project (15 ECTS) concerns development of a large distributed system with high demands for timing and reliability.
 A distributed system is a wide concept that generally means applications with data divided between a number of computers.
 As such, a distributed system may physically cover everything from a small box to the entire universe, depending on your choice of subject.
 Such work demands advanced software, especially when different parts of the system must work together.
 During the project, you will work with analysis, design, implementation and tests.
 You will learn about the fundamental qualities and construction of distributed systems, incl. their behaviour and design.
 Moreover, you will study databases, object-oriented methods and communication protocols, etc.